Home

 (Information from the Commonwealth War Graves Commission website, http://www.cwgc.org/)

-In addition to the above three soldiers of the Yorkshire Regiment, an officer who transferred to the Royal Flying Corps is buried in a family grave.
+In addition to the above four soldiers of the Yorkshire Regiment, an officer who transferred to the Royal Flying Corps is buried in a family grave.
 This officer died in tragic circumstances, and further information on him, together with his photo, can be found by clicking on the link provided.

-The screen wall in Leeds (Lawns Wood) Cemetery commemorating those who were buried in the Leeds Geberal Cemetery.
+The screen wall in Leeds (Lawnswood) Cemetery commemorating those who were buried in the Leeds Geberal Cemetery.
 This includes the commemoriation of one soldier who served in the Yorkshire Regiment.
-The screen wall in Leeds (Lawns Wood) Cemetery commemorating those who were buried in the Leeds General Cemetery.
+The screen wall in Leeds (Lawnswood) Cemetery commemorating those who were buried in the Leeds General Cemetery.

-(photo : Andrea Hetherington (<ahetherington123@btinternet.com>))
+Photo : Andrea Hetherington (<ahetherington123@btinternet.com>)

 Lance Corporal Isaiah Cleminson.
 9808.
 2nd Battalion the Yorkshire Regiment.
 Son of William and Catherine Cleminson, of 4, Pembroke St., Leeholme, Bishop Auckland, Co.
 Durham.
-Died at home 15 December 1914.
-Aged 24.

 Born Bishop Auckland, Enlisted Middlesbrough, Resided Bishop Auckland.